Exercise - Scan from the build pipeline by using SonarCloud

 - Connection name: SonarCloud connection 1

-Select Verify connection.
+Select Verify and save.

 Create pipeline variables

 You're almost ready to add pipeline tasks to your pipeline configuration.
 First, you add a few variables to your pipeline.
-You define these pipeline variables directly from Azure Pipelines and not from your azure-pipelines.yml file as you did previously.

 Recall that the SonarCloud Marketplace extension provides built-in task types that perform the scan.
 The first task you use, named